randoromm/aws-multi-tier-k8s-infra/README.md

   - Finalize the Kustomize template kubernetes manifests and auto-deploy them with ALB enabled.

 - **Security Enhancements:**
+  - Revise RDS ingress and egress rules.
+Limit network access further.
+  - Extend Bastion authorization management in general to private subnets  (besides RDS)
+      - Instead of specifically defining your own public IP for public cluster access.
   - Implement IAM roles with least privilege.
   - Configure network security groups further for proper restricted access.
-  - Implement Bastion to provide controlled access to users to RDS (and in general private subnets)
   - Setup TLS (HTTPS) for ALB.
      - Route53 and a custom domain with HTTP to HTTPS redirecting and necessary listeners.